SeniorShadifer/xenon-static-file-microservice/README.md

 # Xenon static file microservice
-"Xenon" is an open source web application based on GoLang, designed to work on the I2P network.
+"Xenon" is an open source web application based on GoLang and React, designed to work on the I2P network.
 This microservice is designed to handle static HTTP requests.

 ## Build and run:
 ``` bash